 How to Install Elementor

-- Enter your website’s domain into their checker to make sure your site is on the WordPress platform.
+5. Since Elementor requires you to have an active WordPress site, enter your website’s domain into their checker.
+Elementor will then confirm that your site is on the WordPress platform.

-- After, you’ll arrive to a page with a confirmation message.
+8. Afterwards, you’ll arrive at a page with a confirmation message.
 Click Activate Plugin.

-- In the search field, enter Elementor and locate Elementor Page Builder.
+Step 2: In the search field, enter Elementor and locate Elementor Website Builder.

-You’ll be taken to a welcome page, and the page builder will automatically be added to your sidebar.
-However, this sidebar menu item is only for accessing Elementor’s settings on the back-end, not for editing your pages.
+The page builder will automatically be added to your sidebar.
+However, this sidebar menu item is only for accessing Elementor’s settings on the back end, not for editing your pages.

 How to Use Elementor in WordPress

 With Elementor, you can take your design vision and turn it into reality.
 Live editing makes the process painless by allowing you to view each element as you design it.
-Let’s explore the Elementor editor.
+Let’s explore how to use the Elementor editor.

-Elementor offers an intuitive design for users.
-So, you can learn the basics of the editor in a couple of minutes.
+Elementor offers an intuitive design for users, so you can learn the basics of the editor in a couple of minutes.
+However, here’s a quick guide to help you build the right foundation.

-You’ll enter the Elementor page editor.
-This is what your page will look like:
+Step 2: You’ll enter the Elementor page editor.
+This is what your page will look like.

-The Elementor editor consists of three main building blocks: Sections, Columns, and Widgets.
 Sections are the largest building blocks.
-Within Sections, you can add groups of Columns, and Widgets are housed within Columns.
+Within Sections, you can add groups of columns, and widgets are housed within columns.

-In the Site Settings menu, you can set the default colors and fonts for your pages.
+6. Click the hamburger button in the left corner, then Site Settings.
+In this menu, you can set the default colors and fonts for your pages.
 You can also configure global settings for your entire website on Elementor.

 How to Build Your First Page in Elementor

 Elementor stands out from its competitors because of its ease of use.
-Try it for yourself by building your first page in the platform — no coding skills required.
+Try it for yourself by building your first page on the platform — no coding skills required.

-- Elementor will load to look like this:
+4. Elementor will load to look like this.

 Templates are pre-designed Pages and Blocks to help you design your WordPress website.
 Pages are full content layouts, while Blocks are sections with pre-built widgets, like footers, headers, and FAQs.